Dionisiy/CA/introduction-toobject-oriented-javascript.md

 var MYAPP = MYAPP || {};
 ```

 In the above code sample, we first checked whether `MYAPP` is already defined \(either in same file or in another file\).
 If yes, then use the existing MYAPP global object, otherwise create an empty object called `MYAPP` which will encapsulate methods, functions, variables, and objects.

+The following is code syntax for creating a namespace and adding variables, functions, and a method: